physar/ros2_pal_camera_node/README.md

 * If your PAL camera is not connected to a USB 3.1, it is not visible with <tt>lsusb | grep See3CAM</tt>.
 Use in that case a faster USB port.

 * If you are using the 20.04 version of the USB, you will encounter an PAL_MIDAS::Init() assertion.
 Use the 18.04 version of the software, by running the logic_link script again.

+* rviz2 is dropping messages.
+This means that your robot is not publishing any coordinate transformations from the map to the base_link.
+The camera images are published from the coordinate system 'pal_camera_center'.